 NordVPN also nudged out ExpressVPN in terms of speed, with a few caveats.
 Most VPN apps select a location, and then the app automatically selects the best server in that location.
 NordVPN is not so good at this.
 The auto-select on a couple occasions put us on servers that were complete duds, which resulted in a test result so bad it qualified as a statistical outlier and had to be thrown out.
 Thankfully, the app allows you to manually select a specific server and view the load capacity on all servers, where we had much better luck.
 Servers are optimized for specific streaming channels, torrenting, or security measures.

-SPECIAL DEAL: Save 77% here on NordVPN with their limited time cyber month deal for November.
-The deal nets you 3 years access for just $2.75 per month.
+SPECIAL DEAL: Save 66% here on NordVPN.
+The deal nets you 2 years access for just $3.99 per month.

 Read our full NordVPN review here.